Exponential functions were studied in Algebra 1.

 The End Behavior of Exponentials

-b > 1 (increasing function), the left side of the graph approaches a y-value of 0, and the right side approaches positive infinity.
+b > 1 (increasing function), the left side of the graph approaches zero, and the right side approaches positive infinity.

-- if 0 < b < 1 (decreasing function), the right side of the graph approaches a y-value of 0, and the left side approaches positive infinity.
+• if 0 < b < 1 (decreasing function), the right side of the graph approaches zero, and the left side approaches positive infinity.

 tgraph6